Plan your future with our Retirement Budget Calculator

 Example Calculation

-An educational institution starts an endowment fund with an initial investment of $100,000, contributes $5,000 annually, expects a 6% return, and plans to invest for 20 years.
+A non-profit organization starts an endowment fund with $100,000, contributes $5,000 annually, and expects a 6% annual interest rate over 20 years.

 Initial Investment